 The right social proof can show that you’re part of the community or industry where you’re applying to work.
 Which types of social proof are relevant will depend on the business.

 For Tortuga, a travel company, I was impressed by a candidate who linked to an Airbnb host profile and another who linked to a (top-rated) Amazon review for one of our products.
 A TripAdvisor or Yelp review that specifically cites your great work would also be a positive in the travel industry.

 It’s Not About You

-I wrote this in the hopes that hearing the truth from a CEO and sometimes hiring manager will help you to land your next interview.
+I wrote this in the hopes that hearing the truth from a CEO (and sometimes hiring manager) will help you to land your next interview.
 Selfishly, I hope that this post will filter out weak applicants and help the best people to showcase how great they are.

 The bottom line is that your application must focus on how you can help the company.
 Keep that in mind, and you’ll be in the top 1% of applicants.